Vishnu-VJ24/Green-Fault-Lines-Arizona-State-University-/README.md

 # 🌍 Green Fault Lines: Climate Change & Political Economy

 This repository contains an international analysis of climate change vulnerability, readiness, and governance using political, environmental, and economic data.
-The project was part of a research initiative at **Arizona State University**, guided by **Namig Abbasov (PhD student)**.
+The project was part of a research initiative at **Arizona State University**, guided by **Namig Abbasov**.

 ## 🔍 Background
 This project, titled **"Green Fault Lines"**, explored global challenges surrounding: